Closing the loopholes

 - To protect children the UK Government should introduce consistent regulations across all forms of media, which cover all advertising techniques and distinguish between healthy and unhealthy products.

-For more information please read our policy statement or email firstname.lastname@example.org.
+To find out about our campaign or for more information please read our campaign page, our policy statement or email [email protected].